morteng/SF4/PROJECT.md

 - HTMX for dynamic interaction

 **Bots**:
-- **TagBot**: Auto-tags stipends, just build the bot scaffolding for now.
+- **TagBot**: Auto-tags stipends, just build the scaffolding for it for now.
 - **UpdateBot**: Updates and flags stale entries, just build the bot scaffolding for now.
 - **ReviewBot**: Flags suspicious entries for admin review, just build the bot scaffolding for now.